surya-sx/surya-sx/README.md

 </p>

 <p align="center">
-  Passionate software engineer with expertise in full-stack development.
+  Passionate Electrical Engineer with expertise in full-stack development.
 I love creating elegant solutions to complex problems and building intuitive, user-friendly applications.
 When I'm not coding, you'll find me exploring new technologies, contributing to open source, or sharing knowledge with the developer community.
 </p>

 ```typescript